popohouse/discordbot/README.md

 This is a heavily modified fork of **https://github.com/AlexFlipnote/discord_bot.py**

+Currently WIP, features half implemented and cogs half done.
+I have an internal list of features/plans for cog modifications I plan to share.

 Do you need more help?
 Visit my server here: **https://discord.gg/Yx6dTZvrGr**

 # Requirements